-Christa Hestekin, assistant professor of chemical engineering, College of Engineering.
+Christa Hestekin, associate professor of chemical engineering, College of Engineering.
 Christa Hestekin’s

 biomedical research focuses on finding genetic alterations that lead to disease, such

 as protein aggregation or DNA mutations.
 Under her guidance, 22 undergraduate students,

 10 of them members of the Honors College, have carried out research that may contribute